By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 Levelling the playing field

 In December 2005, the Bush regime tried to block Cuba’s participation in the inaugural World Baseball Classic, organized by Major League Baseball (MLB) and the Players’ Association.
-Baseball had been removed from the Olympics after the MLB cartel refused to modernize its drug testing protocols or to send its best players.
-To tilt the playing field in its favour, it dictated some bizarre rules affecting player selection, pitching and umpiring protested by Japan and others.
+Baseball had been removed from the Olympics after the MLB cartel refused to modernize its drug testing protocols or to send its best players to the Olympics.
+To tilt the playing field in its favour, it dictated some bizarre rules for the new competition affecting player selection, pitching and umpiring, which were protested by Japan and others.
 Meanwhile, the Bush administration incredibly claimed any proceeds paid to the Olympic Association of Cuba, at the time the reigning Olympic champion, would be tantamount to financing terrorism.
 It refused its team entry to the USA, a measure in violation of international sport norms on the travel of athletes.
 The island promptly declared in reply that it would give up any money that could be earned in the Classic:

 However, after the tournament, the U.S. government refused to allow the donation.
 MLB has never paid Cuba a cent from its participation in this or subsequent tournaments.